 What Happens to Cause Ingrowing

-There are many reasons your nail may curve like this.
+There are many reasons your nail may curve like this, and there are a few helpful habits to avoid ingrown toenails.
 You may have inherited a nail shape that is more curved, which you can’t do much about.
 You may have injured the nail by stubbing it or dropping something heavy on it, which changed the growth pattern of the nail.
 You can’t always avoid this either.

 There are two other causes which you can do something about, however.
 One is the shoes you wear.
 If they are too tight and keep pressing the surrounding skin towards the edge of the nail, it can become ingrown.
 Trimming your nails too short or with too much cut off at the corners can also lead to the problem.